 The good news is that you can optimize and improvise by working within your means.
 Innumerable professional voice actors have built fully operational home recording studios by refurbishing a room in their house and populating it with recycled items that elevate its audio standards.

-Take a careful look through every room in your house.
+- Select the right room: Take a careful look through every room in your house.
 The ideal room will have a heavy door to completely close it off from the rest of the house, but no windows.
 Doors and windows are the most crucial parts of a home recording studio to treat.
 The drawback windows pose is the main reason many voice actors choose to build their studios in a spacious closet instead of a room.
 If you end up building your recording studio in a closet, remove its door and replace it with heavy fabric secured with Velcro to absorb the doorway’s sound.

-You’ll want to install insulation on both the walls and ceiling of your home recording studio to optimize sound absorption.
+- Install insulation: You’ll want to install insulation on both the walls and ceiling of your home recording studio to optimize sound absorption.
 Cork, rubber, or foam insulations are our recommended options, and should be readily available at your local home improvement shop.
 You can also absorb more sound by stringing up large pieces of PVC piping around the edges of the room.

-When proofing your home recording studio for optimal sound absorption, it may be worth considering using what you have at your disposal and pushing mattresses or couches against the walls.
+- Do a clap test to check your sound absorption: When proofing your home recording studio for optimal sound absorption, it may be worth considering using what you have at your disposal and pushing mattresses or couches against the walls.
 The more density, the more sound absorption.
 Every time after you’ve added new items to increase the density of your room, you should employ the clap test to check if you’ve effectively treated the space.
 Stand in the room, shut the door, and clap your hands together.
 If you still hear an echo, you need to take additional lengths to ensure sound absorption.

-Another effort you can take to increase sound absorption is to place a thick carpet across the entire floor.
+- Carpet the entire room: Another effort you can take to increase sound absorption is to place a thick carpet across the entire floor.
 In fact, carpeting the entire room—including the floor, walls, ceiling, and door—is a worthwhile alternative to installing cork, rubber, or foam insulation.
 Try hitting up your local carpet store for deals.

 A note on portable isolation booths:

-There are a number of advantages to having your own prefabricated isolation booth For one, they’re portable and simple to keep by your side whenever you’re on the go.
+There are a number of advantages to having your own prefabricated isolation booth.
+For one, they’re portable and simple to keep by your side whenever you’re on the go.

 When professional voice talent like yourself are on the road to attend special events, it’s not uncommon to receive an urgent call from a client who is desperate for you to record a quick turnaround project.
 Here, portable isolation booths are an excellent solution.
-Voice actors can wow their clients by delivering a script read even when they’re miles away from the home recording studio where they do the majority of their work.
+Voice actors can wow their clients by delivering a VO recording even when they’re miles away from the home recording studio where they do the majority of their work.

 Portable isolation booths are typically large enough to accommodate both your mic and its stand, leaving enough space for you to prop up your script behind the mic so that you’re able to read while facing straight into the booth.
 They’re small enough to carry with ease, and when purchased, usually come with their own carrying case.